GitHub Integrations [2026]: How to Optimize Your Workflows

 GitHub Apps

 A GitHub App uses a webhook or API to interact with your repository and automate processes.
-It allows you to comment on pull requests and open issues.
+It allows you to comment on pull requests and open work items.

 GitHub Apps also have the freedom to act outside the GitHub ecosystem by interacting with other apps and services.